KDCinfo/snippets/kd_recall.md

 Then I found one more in the reference to the `showInfoDialog()` method, found in the [auth_helpers.dart] file.

   `static void showInfoDialog(BuildContext sbctx, Map<String, List<dynamic>> statusObj) { ... }`

+* * *
+### 2020-10-05 [mobile]

+- For help in keeping things visually structured, stripped out and created a code skeleton from the form fields in the [web] [preferences.php] file.

+- Moving along and getting things displaying on preferences page.
+  - Have all the input field `FocusNode`s setup.
+  - Have all the input field `Controller`s setup.
+  - Started on slider toggles.
+Got the first one near complete (thanks to the head start by Stack Overflow).
+They'll need focus as well.

+Need to start on functionality.